 The essence of a cover letter and why you need it

 A cover letter is your first interaction with the job provider or recruiter.
+Imagine sending a cover letter is like an online meeting with the recruiter where you try to do the cold calling through text.
 It can be in a simple document format or a written piece in the email body while sending your resume a curriculum-vitae(CV) to the recruiter.
 It’s also one-on-one communication by which you build a relationship with the recruiter.

 In many job openings, recruiters specifically ask for a cover letter along with your CV where as in some cases they don’t.
 However, it’s always better to write or send a cover letter while approaching for any job as it depicts your seriousness.
 Some job portals’ or companies’ websites also ask job seekers to upload a cover letter along with their CVs.